-"Medicaid" is the federal aid Title XIX program of the Social Security Act under which medical care is provided to eligible persons.
+"Medicaid" is the federal aid program under Title XIX of the Social Security Act under which health care is provided to eligible persons.

 "Medical assistance administration (MAA)" is the former organization within the department of social and health services authorized to administer the federally funded and/or state-funded health care programs that are now administered by the agency, formerly the medicaid purchasing administration (MPA), of the health and recovery services administration (HRSA).

 "Medical care services (MCS)"

 means the limited scope health care program financed by state funds for clients who meet the incapacity criteria defined in chapter 182-508

 WAC or who are eligible for the Alcohol and Drug Addiction Treatment and Support Act (ADATSA) program.

 "Medical consultant" means a physician employed or contracted by the agency or the agency's designee.